open-feature/docs.openfeature.dev/docs/reference/introduction.md

 # What is OpenFeature?

-OpenFeature is a vendor-neutral, open-source standard API and SDK for feature flagging.

 OpenFeature is an open standard for feature flagging, created to support a robust feature flag ecosystem using cloud native technologies.

 ## What are feature flags?